-Membership and support grew and The Service League of Tucson officially became Assistance League of Tucson after receiving its charter in May 1964; The Service League of Tucson became the thirty-second chapter of National Assistance League and the first of five chapters in Arizona.
+Membership and support grew and The Service League of Tucson officially became Assistance League of Tucson after receiving its charter in May 1964; it became the thirty-second chapter of National Assistance League (now Assistance League®) and the first of five chapters in Arizona.

 After meeting in various locations for the first five years, Assistance League of Tucson found a permanent home in 1965 when the property was purchased on Alvernon Way.
 Several building phases produced our current facilities, which house the administration offices of our philanthropic programs as well as a large thrift shop – a major source of funds for our programs.